mahmoudmohamedramadan/easy-model/SEARCH.md

 ### Chainable Methods

-On the other hand, if you do not like to specify the model over the whole **Controller / Service** you can do so in each method separately using the `setChainableModel` method:
+On the other hand, if you do not like to specify the model over the whole **Controller / Service** you can do so in each method separately:

 ```PHP
 /**